zlatozar/pecan/Readme.md

 ### Pecan Emacs

-This Emacs configuration is suitable for programmers using one of the following programming languages:
+This Emacs (ver.
+24.4.1) configuration is suitable for programmers using one of the following programming languages:

 * _Python_
 * _Common Lisp_